-Although we find relatively moderate rises overall in housing payment-toincome ratios between 2006 and 2016, in the mortgage market, the repayment-toincome ratio has increased considerably for low income households since the onset of the financial crisis in 2008.
+Although we find relatively moderate rises overall in housing payment to income ratios between 2005-2015, in the mortgage market, the repayment to income ratio has increased considerably for low income households since the onset of the financial crisis in 2008.
 While all households faced a reduction in incomes during the downturn which stretched repayment capacity, the impact was much more dramatic for the bottom 25 per cent of the income distribution than for other earners in terms of how much income the repayment accounted for.
 This is likely a consequence of the poor underwriting of credit to such households during the boom phase of the economic cycle as well as the susceptibility of low income households to labour market shocks during times of economic difficulty.

-We find that throughout the period under evaluation (2006-2016), low income households (bottom 25 per cent of the income distribution) who are in the private rental sector have always faced high housing payments.
+We find that throughout the period under evaluation (2005-2015), low income households (bottom 25 per cent of the income distribution) who are in the private rental sector have always faced high housing payments.
 While rental price inflation has been high in the very recent period, the fact that low income households in the private rental market always faced high average rental costs suggests affordability challenges are structural rather than cyclical in nature.
-The recent increases in rental prices are likely therefore to have exacerbated a structural issue.
+The recent increases in rental prices are likely to therefore have exacerbated a structural issue.

 With regard to using international affordability benchmarks, we explore two rules suggested by the international literature.
-First, using the simple 30 per cent rule, we find that 16 per cent of households2 had housing payment-to-income ratios greater than 30 per cent in 2015-2016, but that this figure was double for private renter households, and increased to 75 per cent for private renter and mortgaged households in the lowest quarter of the income distribution.
-We also find that, using this definition, households defined as having high housing costs had higher levels of economic strain; they had higher rates of mortgage or other payment arrears, higher rates of consistent poverty, and a lower level of residual income.3
+First, using the simple 30% rule, we find that 16 per cent of households had housing payment to income ratios greater than 30 per cent in 2014-2015, but that this figure was double for private renter households and increased to 70 per cent for private renter and mortgaged households in the lowest quarter of the income distribution.
+We also find that, using this definition, households defined as having high housing costs had higher levels of economic strain: they had higher rates of mortgage or other payment arrears, higher rates of consistent poverty, and a lower level of residual income.